 Egg farmers with more than 300 birds must register with EFA.

 Registered egg farmers must have quota, which can be purchased or leased by any Canadian.
 One (1) unit of quota is equal to one (1) egg laying hen.

 EFA launched the provincial Quota Exchange Program in 2019, which was designed to ensure equal access to quota sales and transfers, with optimal accessibility and transparency to egg quota transactions in Alberta.
 If you are interested in buying quota, please review and submit a completed Application to Purchase.

 EFA has also launched a New Entrant Program, which provides an opportunity for those new to the egg industry to access quota.

 Alternatively, you may purchase a farm that currently has quota allotted.

-All registered egg farmers are required to apply for a Premise Identification (PID) from Alberta Agriculture and Forestry.
+All registered egg farmers are required to apply for a Premise Identification (PID) from Alberta Agriculture and Irrigation.

 You can contact EFA and request a visit from one of EFA’s Field Inspectors, to review all the requirements to become a registered egg farmers, as well as the various requirements and regulations that registered egg farmers must adhere to, in order to maintain their license to sell eggs in Alberta.

 If you raise less than 300 birds, you can operate as an unregistered egg farmer.
 Unregistered producers do not require quota, nor are they required to register with EFA.